 Alternative name: Trellis chart, Lattice chart, Panel chart

 Unlike all the other graphs in this article, Small multiples are more of a visualization concept than a graph itself.
 That is because Small multiples use the same type of chart in it and multiply it within a grid to show different slices of the data set.
 The main advantage of using small multiples is the possibility of showing three or (usually) more variables presenting different values in the same graph without confusing your audience.
 If you go for this type of data visualization, make sure not to apply multiple colors in the charts as it might decrease the readability.
-You can find more Small multiples examples on our Inspiration page.
+You can find more Small multiples examples on our inspiration page.

 Alternative name: Tag cloud, word collage, wordle

 A word cloud is not a typical type of chart but it deserves its place in this list as it still is an instrument used to visualize qualitative (text) data.
 A word cloud is nothing more than a visual cluster of different words which vary in size accordingly to their frequency within the data set.
 In other words, the more often a certain word (or a keyword) appears in the text, the bigger (and perhaps bolder) it will be in a cloud.
 This type of chart is quite common across so many industries and segments.
 It can be a great visualization tool for students working on their dissertation who want to analyze their interviews.
 But just so you know, there are much more creative ways to show qualitative data.
-Check for example this chart!

 Alternative name: Slopegraph